nemski/nemski.github.com/_posts/2016-11-07-thou-shalt-not-run-a-database-inside-a-container.markdown

 ---
 layout: post
-title: "Don't run your databases in Docker"
+title: "Thou shalt not run a database inside a container"
 date: 2016-11-07 00:00:00
 ---